jenskutilek/CorrettoPlugin/README.md

 ## Installation

-Install Corretto through the Glyphs Plugin Manager at glyphsapp3://showplugin/Corretto%20Post-Processor
+Install Corretto through the Glyphs Plugin Manager.
+The [direct link](https://corretto.kutilek.de/get) can be found on the Corretto website.

 For more information, make sure to check out the [extensive documentation on the dedicated Corretto website](https://corretto.kutilek.de).